Are School Breaks Turning Into Breakdowns?

 Chances are, with a little help, you can get your family back on track pretty quickly.
 This kind of therapy generally offers a lot of reward for little investment.
 In just a few sessions, your BPS therapist can help you get a structure in place and fine-tune your game plan.
 Working with an expert can make the process much quicker and more efficient.
 Making this small commitment to your family can be a very valuable investment.
 Imagine everyone in your home feeling and functioning better during extended breaks from school and ask yourself what that’s worth.

-We encourage you to schedule an initial assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
-We will work with you to determine what your family’s specific issues are and to ensure a good match between you, your child or children, and a BPS therapist in terms of personality, style and expertise.
+To increase the likelihood of a good fit, BPS offers an online therapist directory which will help you to determine what your family’s specific issues are and to ensure a good match between you, your child or children, and a BPS therapist in terms of personality, style and expertise.